aspose-words-cloud/aspose-words-cloud-docs/words/plugins/salesforce/_index.md

 After you have installed the Aspose.Words Cloud for Salesforce it is really simple to start using it.
 Please follow these steps to get started:

-- Login to your Salesforce Account on www.salesforce.com.
+- Login to your Salesforce Account on www.salesforce.com
-- Open Build > Develop > Pages.
+- Open Build > Develop > Pages
-- Click on Preview AsposeCloudHome in New Window.
+- Click on Preview AsposeCloudHome in New Window
-- Register / Login Aspose Account.
+- Register / Login Aspose Account
-- Upload following files to your aspose account [TestMailMerge.doc](https://dl.dropbox.com/u/5464471/TestMailMerge.doc) and [mail_merge_data.xml](https://dl.dropbox.com/u/5464471/mail_merge_data.xml).
+- Upload following files to your aspose account [TestMailMerge.docx](/TestMailMerge.docx) and [mail_merge_data.xml](/mail_merge_data.xml)
-- Fill the form on AsposeCloudHome page.
+- Fill the form on AsposeCloudHome page
-- Make sure you have api.aspose.com/v1.1 enabled under your Remote Site Settings.
+- Make sure you have api.aspose.com/v1.1 enabled under your Remote Site Settings

 ## Code Sample